 The Instruction and Student Affairs Committee (ISAC) is responsible for establishing the policies and procedures pertaining to the academic programs in the Department of Entomology.
 This committee also reviews applications, forms, and petitions submitted by students.
-ISAC consists of a Chair, who is the Departmental Representative to the Graduate Division, a Vice Chair who serves when the Chair is away, the Graduate Advisors, the Undergraduate Advisors, other faculty from the Department, and a graduate student representative selected by the Entomology Graduate Student Association (EGSA - see Section L).
+ISAC consists of a Chair, who is the Departmental Representative to the Graduate Division, a Vice Chair who serves when the Chair is away, the Graduate Advisors, the Undergraduate Advisors, other faculty from the Department, the srtudent services advisor (Graduate Coordinator), and a graduate student representative selected by the Entomology Graduate Student Association (EGSA - see Section L).
 During the academic year, ISAC meets at least bi-weekly.
-Petitions and business that need ISAC attention should be send via e-mail or given to Kathy

-Redd in the CNAS Graduate Student Affairs Center (1140 Batchelor Hall) for inclusion on the ISAC agenda.
+Petitions and business that need ISAC attention should be send via e-mailor given to Kathy Redd in the CNAS Graduate Student Affairs Center (1140 Batchelor Hall) for inclusionon the ISAC agenda.